Conducktor-AI/Conducktor/README.md

 ### For Service Integrators

-Connect your service to Conducktr as an MCP server:
+Connect your service to Conducktor as an MCP server:

-1. Register your OAuth application with Conducktr
+1. Register your OAuth application with Conducktor
 2. Implement MCP protocol endpoints
 3. Submit for review